RalphHightower/RalphHightower/README.md

 [^84]: This was my second car in high school.
 It had an I-6 with a four speed manual transmission.
 I don't remember why it was replaced, but it wasn't wrecked.
 [^85]: Paula totaled mine 2023-01-26.
 Damn it!
 I loved the retro styling and with the rear seats down, it had enough cargo capacity for our household of two and two Beagles.
 We took a week-long trip to Florida with three Beagles.
 We had to "tetris-pack", but it worked.
 [^86]:  This was my first car as teen driver.
 It had an I-6 and a 3 speed manual transmission.
 [^87]: July 2013, my wife and I were traveling back home from Charleston, South Carolina.
-I mentioned to her *"[KEH](https://www.keh.com/) has a [Canon](https://www.usa.canon.com/) [F-1N](https://global.canon/en/c-museum/product/film105.html) with the AE Motor Drive FN and AE Finder FN for sale."* She asked *"Is that their flagship camera?"* I answered *"Yes, for the 80's."* She said *"Buy it."*
+I mentioned to her *"[KEH](https://www.keh.com/) has a [Canon](https://www.usa.canon.com/) [New F-1](https://global.canon/en/c-museum/product/film105.html) with the AE Motor Drive FN and AE Finder FN for sale."* She asked *"Is that their flagship camera?"* I answered *"Yes, for the 80's."* She said *"Buy it."*
 [^88]: I love the instruction set of this magnificent beast of a computer.
 [^89]: It's gotta have the blinking console lights and console switches.
 [^90]: Cray Computers can, besides a supercomputer, be considered works of art.